pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 );
 ```

-You can find that the above records are both different and they also differ from the first record.
-Now this is the biggest advantage of Document Databases.
+You can find that the above records are both different.
+This leads us to the biggest advantage of Document Databases.
 You **don't** need a fixed schema for the records and each record can be any valid JavaScript expression.

-This "on-the-fly" schema change is the biggest advantage of using NoSQL.
+> Changing schema "on the fly" is the biggest advantage of using NoSQL.

 Now let's try executing the above insert query on our database.